Signal Processing for Haptic Surface Modeling: a Review: Haptic Surface Modeling

 \subsection{Data-driven approaches}

 The general pipeline of data-driven approaches is to collect the signal generated by a sensor that explores the surface, and map it into a physical counterpart in the feature space.
 The mapping function is directly learnt from real data samples belonging to a given category.
-Notably, the learned mapping should be successfully applied to model the haptic features of unseen objects, thus demonstrating its generalisation ability.
+Notably, the learned mapping should be successfully applied to model the haptic features of unseen objects, thus demonstrating its generalization ability.

+\Rebuttal{We adopt a data-driven approach to modeling, which needs specifying how the data are collected — or rather, explored.
+The method of exploration affects the meaning and characteristics of the collected data.
+On the one hand, human exploration involves interacting with the object by applying forces and manipulating it based on pre-existing knowledge of its material and consistency.
+This type of exploration provides insight into how a final user might perceive and interact with the object.
+On the other hand, machine exploration applies consistent forces and exploration modalities, irrespective of the object being explored.
+This results in a more objective and standardized measure of the object’s properties.
+Thus, human exploration is more suited to capturing subjective perceptions, while machine exploration offers a uniform, objective assessment of the object.}

+\Rebuttal{Another key aspect of data-driven approaches is the algorithm that allow to model the collected signals (e.g. force, position, acceleration) into the physical features of a given surface.
+These algorithms can be either deterministic or neural-based.
+Deterministic algorithms usually rely on combination of filters like the Auto-Regressive Moving Average (ARMA) to combine multiple signals into a polynomial to model physical features.
+Neural-based algorithms have employed classic deep network designs like auto-encoders, Convolutional Neural Networks (CNN) to map input (mostly vision-based like images and videos) to physical features.
+While deterministic approaches provide more control over the process and enhanced explainability, neural-base approaches have shown superior abilities in capturing the relations between the collected signals and physical features.}

 Data-driven approaches, reported in Tab. \ref{tab:haptic_modeling}, can be classified as either \textbf{computer haptic}, which refers to human-computer interaction applications, \textbf{machine haptic}, which refers to robot-based applications, or \textbf{mixed haptic}, which mixes data usually employed by computer haptic or machine haptic, depending on the collected signal.

 \paragraph{Human-computer haptic signals} Applications based on the so-called computer haptic aim at modeling the haptic properties of a surface by mimicking the interaction between the surface and the human finger \cite{hover2009data}.
 The usual pipeline involves the use of sensors, which touch the surface of interest and produce one or multiple one-dimensional signals corresponding to the haptic information, as shown in Fig. \ref{fig:data_collected} (a).
 The most widely used sensors are the inertial ones, such as accelerometers, probes and force sensors.